 Did I catch you looking around and at somebody?
 Look in the mirror first

 This one is shockingly common.
-And it’s the easiest one to get away with unless you’re the one preaching.
+And it’s the easiest one to get away with unless you’re

 Here are a few